 Result: The scammers will take your “fee” or banking information to steal your money.
 You will not receive the grant money that you have been guaranteed.

 How to avoid this scam: Do not pay any money for a grant and never share your banking information with anyone if you are not sure who they are.
 Remember that you can only be awarded a grant that you applied for.
 Do not believe that an organization is legitimate based on its name or what shows up on the Caller ID.

 If you are interested in seeking a government grant, visit www.grants.gov.
 It is the only official list for federal grant opportunities.

 For more information, visit the Federal Trade Commission's Consumer Information page on government grant scams.

 This scam tugs at the heartstrings of seniors who have grandchildren.

-Pitch- The caller identifies himself as your grandchild and states they have been arrested in another country and need money wired immediately, and please don’t tell mom or dad, since this will upset them.
+Phone Pitch: You receive a call from someone claiming to be your grandchild and states they have been arrested in another country and need money wired immediately.
+The scammer asks that you don’t tell their mom or dad because this will upset them.